looran/tailosd/README.md

 $ tailosd -f tailosd_example.conf systemd
 ```

-The configuration file contains rules to categorise severity, set color and timeout of messages.
+The configuration file contains rules to filter severity, set color and timeout of messages.

 See [tailosd_example.conf](tailosd_example.conf) for example syntax.